-For a very long time the barriers to entry have prevented most filmmakers from having a career outside of Hollywood.
+For a very long time, the cost to make a film prevented most filmmakers from having a career outside of Hollywood.
 And while one can argue that independent filmmakers have always existed, even the most independent of filmmakers relied on traditional Hollywood distribution vehicles to get movies seen and sold.
 But those days are gone.

 Stop Crying About Filmmaking